 One that is so, so, so important in the whole software development process, that I can't stress it enough.
 Yet it's so rarely seen.

 Own your shit.
 Simple.
 Everything you do — it's on you.
 Your actions — they are on you.
 Own up to your success, but also to your mistakes.
 If you are the one to break something, fix it, amend for your faults.
 Be an adult.

 More about that you can read in a great book by an ex navy seal Jocko Willink — Extreme Ownership

 Either way - this is what we do.
 We do extreme programming, and one of it's principles is that — extreme ownership.
 Own your tickets.
 Own your features.
-Own your code.
+Own your code (as a team and individual!).
 Own your mistakes.
 Own your successes.

 It was hard for me to adjust to that.

 Very hard.
 Why?
 I had to take shove my pride into my pocket and then throw it away.
 It's never easy admitting you screwed up, sometimes in a very bad manner.
 And that I did on more occasions that once.
 Especially recently.
 It's like swallowing a very bitter pill.
 It's hard, but necessary.
 It's also something that is an opportunity.
 One way to handle failure and someone telling you that you did, is to take it personal, feel offended and quit.
 This is the 'snowflake generation' way.
 It's easy.